-- Strengthen the pipeline of offshore investment capital into the New Zealand's agritech sector by strengthening connections to global capital pools and VCs and maximising investment opportunities that arise. - 2.
-Further promote to industry New Zealand Export Credit, government's existing loan guarantee scheme. - 3.
-NZTE, Callaghan Innovation, MPI and MBIE will examine their funding models for companies, and their grant programmes, to look for opportunities to accelerate company growth
+- 3.3 Strengthen the pipeline of offshore investment capital into the New Zealand's agritech sector by strengthening connections to global capital pools and VCs and maximising investment opportunities that arise. - 3.4 Further promote to industry New Zealand Export Credit, government's existing loan guarantee scheme, and engage with New Zealand Export Credit to ensure their product suite meets the needs of agritech companies. - 3.5 NZTE, Callaghan Innovation, MPI and MBIE will examine their funding models for companies, and their grant programmes, to look for opportunities to accelerate company growth.